imandr/pyweb/README.rst

 Return Value
 ~~~~~~~~~~~~
+The output of a web method is a Response object.
 Conveniently, there is a number of ways to return something from the web method.
-Ultimately, all of them are used to produce and return WebOb Response object.
-Here is complete list of possibilities and coresponding ways to build the
+Ultimately, all of them are used to produce and return the Response object.
+Here is a list of possibile returns from the web oject and how the framework
-Response object from them:
+converts the output to the Response object:

 ======================================  =================================== ==================================================================
 return                                  example                             equivalent Response object